Bru Luccas Flaunts Muscular Derriere While Washing Her Car In A Sexy One-Piece

 The Brazilian babe was seen working outside on a beautiful, sunny day.
 She stood in the street in front of a white vehicle and gave it a good spray down with a hose.
 Bru looked directly in front of her with a serious stare and seemed to be enthralled in her work.
 She showed off her figure in a sexy one-piece swimsuit that did nothing but favors for her bombshell curves.

 The piece was made of a nylon material that boasted several different colors, including red, gold, navy, and white.
-It had wide armholes that dipped into her cleavage and showed off her trim arms.
-Bru’s suit proceeded to cinch at her waist and accentuate her hourglass silhouette.
+It had wide armholes that showed off her trim arms.
+Bru’s suit cinched at the waist to accentuate her hourglass silhouette.
 It also featured a high cut that drew further attention to the model’s tiny bodice and midsection.
-Meanwhile, the garment’s dangerously high cut left Bru’s muscular legs and pert derriere on full display.
+Meanwhile, the garment also left Bru’s muscular legs and pert derriere on full display.

 She slicked back her long, dark locks in a flirty ponytail while a few pieces waved in the wind.
 Bru also secured the front of her tresses with a bright blue headband that was tied on the top.
-The model opted to go jewelry free for the sexy shot, ensuring that her audience’s eyes were glued to her curvaceous body.
+The model opted to go jewelry-free for the sexy shot, ensuring that her audience’s eyes were glued to her curvaceous body.

 Bru kept her makeup application simple, letting her sun-kissed glow speak for itself.
 She wore a small amount of blush on the rounds of her cheeks and an application of mascara on her long lashes.